Man suffers life-threatening head injury during violent clash

-“The victim suffered a serious head injury and was flown to Auckland Hospital for treatment.
+“The victim suffered a serious head injury and was flown to Auckland Hospital for treatment,” police said in a statement.

 “He underwent surgery this morning and is in a critical but stable condition.”